ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 > *"How can you do one thing for all your life and not be bored by it?"*

 The day went on: we made our own noodles, cooked some zaru soba (ざるそば), ate it, and went home.
-Little did I know that watching an old man making soba[^1] will become a theme of my Japanese journey.
+Little did I know that watching an old man make soba[^1] will become a theme of my Japanese journey.
 Looking back, Japan seems to have a strong tradition of craftsmanship.
 Be it in pottery, brewing sake (酒), or [making fountain pens](https://www.youtube.com/watch?v=1F12qUyIACM), there's